lambci/cmda/README-SAR.md

 A Lambda stack and S3 bucket to support the [`cmda` command line tool](https://github.com/lambci/cmda).

 This tool allows you to execute remote commands, including uploading local files/directories, to an [AWS Lambda](https://aws.amazon.com/lambda/) function.
-Along with EFS for Lambda, this makes it an easy tool to move files to/from an EFS file system.
+Along with [EFS for Lambda](https://docs.aws.amazon.com/lambda/latest/dg/services-efs.html), this makes it an easy tool to move files to/from an EFS file system that you might use with your other Lambda functions.

 For example, here's how to run commands and copy local files to/from a filesystem mounted at `/mnt/efs` on a Lambda instance: